shahmir-k/OpenChamp-client/linux install instructions.md

 pip install requests
 ```

+This is because on linux we have to make a virtual environment(venv) for python for each project folder to not cause mismatch issues
+source venv/bin/activate... activates the venv.
+We must do this everything we open a new terminal in the project folder
+pip install requests... installs the only dependency that install.py needs into our local python venv

 When I was setting up the repo I got

 "A submodule points to a commit which does not exist" error